workinghard/jslisten/README.md

 ## Known limitations

- * If you have many different /dev/inputs, you might need to adjust this program to search for special one.
  * Kodi and X11 are blocking /dev/input/* events.
 For X11 you can add an exception in /usr/share/X11/xorg.conf.d/10-quirks.conf but Kodi is ... nasty ...
 As long as they don't implement a nice unified unput support, my workaround is to revoke the kodi group rights to the input devices. :(
  * If you experience any issues, feel free to use '--debug' option